Home - About AR - Learning Material - Exams - Clubs - Posters - EVs

-Vertically polarised antennas to mount on motor vehicles are fairly easy to make if you access to a metal turning lathe, such as at school, work, a friend's, or a shared workshop / Hacker Space.
+Vertically polarised antennas to mount on motor vehicles are fairly easy to make if you access to a metal turning lathe, such as at school, work, a friend's, or a shared workshop, often termed a Hacker-Space or maker-Space.

 A lathe-free option is mentioned below.